Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

 \end{enumerate} \end{lemma}

-For the proof of Lemma \ref{21.05.18.1}, (1) follows from the definition of classical superharmonic functions, (2) and (3) can be found in \cite[Theorem 3.7.5, Corollary 3.4.4]{AG}, respectively, and (4) is implied by \cite[Corollary 3.2.4]{AG}.
+The proof of Lemma \ref{21.05.18.1} is as follows: (1) follows directly from the definition of classical superharmonic functions; (2) and (3) are proved in \cite[Theorem 3.7.5, Corollary 3.4.4]{AG}, respectively; (4) follows from \cite[Corollary 3.2.4]{AG}.

-Before discussing various domain conditions, we first note that the fat exterior condition and the thin exterior condition are among the most well-known criteria that ensure the Hardy inequality.
-These conditions are closely related to the geometry of a domain $\Omega$, specifically the Hausdorff dimension and the Aikawa dimension of $\Omega^c$.
+Prior to discussing various domain conditions, it is worth recalling that the fat exterior condition and the thin exterior condition are among the most well-known criteria ensuring the Hardy inequality.
+These conditions are closely related to the geometric properties of $\Omega$, specifically the Hausdorff dimension and the Aikawa dimension of $\Omega^c$.